selimslab/selimslab.github.io/_NOTES/essais/creativity.md

 tags: soc essais sk bus
 ---

 Good ideas are in plain sight.
-They are about reordering existing + connecting together + right timing.
+They are about reordering existing + connecting + right timing.

 Don't look for ideas, work on things that you find genuinely interesting